nadirsharekh/FullStack-App-Springboot-Angular/README.md

 # FullStack-App-Springboot-Angular

-1. Creat a database named: "employee_mangement_system"
+1. Create a database named: "employee_mangement_system" in MySQL Workbench
 2. Download "SpringBoot-BE" run it via springboot enviroment
 3. Install VSCode
 4. Enter cmd > type the command : cd path of the directory of the Angular-FE > code .